A quick and easy weeknight meal is always desired, and this shrimp and sausage pasta sauce fills that criteria!

 - 1 (28 oz can) diced tomatoes, drained

 - 6 sausages, sliced

 - 3 garlic cloves, minced

 - *You can use regular butter, but I find brown butter so much more refined!
 Read the tutorial link in post before attempting brown butter, trust me!

-- When the colour is nice and light amber but still has some time left to cook, add sausage, onion, salt, and pepper.
+- When the color is nice and light amber but still has some time left to cook, add sausage, onion, salt, and pepper.
 Cook until sausage is just browned, about 5 minutes.
 Stir in garlic and cook for a minute or aromatic.
 Stir in pepper, parsley, tomatoes, salt, and pepper.
 Bring to a boil and reduce heat to a simmer.
 Simmer for 15 minutes, or until sausage is cooked through.
 Add in frozen shrimp and cook for 5 more minutes or until heated through.

 - Serve over pasta and sprinkle with fresh parsley if desired!

 - **You can use leftover brown butter you have but I would suggest frying the sausage and onion in ordinary, unbrowned butter so you do not burn it.

 Nutrition Information:Yield: 4 Serving Size: 1